For the love of embroidery

 If their story inspired you, feel free to comment below and click here to watch their full success story video!

 Be sure to take advantage of the resources available to you in this industry!
-Watch our embroidery YouTube videos, join our embroidery Facebook support groups, and ask questions whenever possible!
+Watch our embroidery YouTube videos, join our embroidery Facebook support group, Embroidery and Custom Apparel Mastery, and ask questions whenever possible!